 Introduction to the world of hot wallets.

-Cryptocurrency has left the past behind which was dominated by buying and holding coins.
-Today users trade in and out of their currencies quickly, they make instant payments, they interact with dApps, they buy NFTs, and they get involved in DeFi platforms.
-For all these day to day crypto transactions hot wallets are the go to and most popular solution.
+Cryptocurrency has left the past behind, which was dominated by buying and holding coins.
+Today, users trade in and out of their currencies quickly, make instant payments, interact with dApps, buy NFTs, and get involved in DeFi platforms.
+For all these day-to-day crypto transactions, hot wallets are the go-to and most popular solution.

 - Introduction to the world of hot wallets.